modeldriven-hu/cameo_lesson_3/README.md

-# Cameo/MagicDraw plugin development - Lesson 2
+# Cameo/MagicDraw plugin development - Lesson 3

-This is the second lesson of the series.
-In this lesson we will learn how to add actions to MagicDraw.
+This is the third lesson of the series.
+In this lesson we will learn how to work with model elements.p

 Reference documentation: